-I know I have yet to write about the political implications of the Visigothic script examples in transition to Carolingian, continuing my last series of posts (it is being a little bit difficult to condense all this information…), but, in the meantime, I would like to share with you a new path to collaboration recently opened.
-One that I have been badly looking for so far: I have found an Arabic paleographer !
+I know I have yet to write about the political implications of the Visigothic script examples in transition to Caroline minuscule script, continuing my last series of posts (it is being a little bit difficult to condense all this information…), but, in the meantime, I would like to share with you a new path to collaboration recently opened.
+One that I have been badly looking for so far: I have found an Arabic palaeographer!

-A couple of weeks ago Dr. Arianna D’Ottone sent me a link to one of her excellent last articles, ‘Al-khaṭṭ al-maġribī et le fragment bilingue latin-arabe Vat. lat.
+A couple of weeks ago Dr Arianna D’Ottone sent me a link to one of her excellent articles, ‘Al-khaṭṭ al-maġribī et le fragment bilingue latin-arabe Vat. lat.
 12900.
 Quelques observations’, a chapter from the book Les écritures des manuscrits de l’Occident musulman.
-Journée d’études (Rabat, 29 nov.
-2012) published last November.
-On this work, Dr. D’Ottone makes a thorough analysis of a fragment actually kept in the Vatican which contains, in a bilingual copy organized in two columns, part of the Epistolae ad Galatians (Latin version on the left side, Arabic on the right).
-As an Arabist, Arianna’s attention is focused in the Arabic text.
+Journée d’études (Rabat, 29 November 2012) published last November.
+On this work, Dr D’Ottone makes a thorough analysis of a fragment actually kept in the Vatican city which contains, in a bilingual copy organised in two columns, part of the Epistolae ad Galatians (Latin version on the left side, Arabic on the right).
+As an Arabist, Arianna’s attention is focused on the Arabic text.

 Because life is like that sometimes, it happens that last December, while I was surfing the Net, I found the exact same fragment in Archive.org (Specimina codicvm latinorvm Vaticanorvm, F. Ehrle and P. Liebaert, 1912) which I tweeted.
 Now I have better pics:

-The fragment was first noticed by De Bruyne, who found it attached to the binding of another manuscript -nº 150, s.
-XIV- (Une feuille arabo-latine, 1909), added for Lowe (Studia Palaeographica, 1910), and before Arianna’s work, it was related also within the list of Visigothic script codices by Millares Carlo (Corpus de códices visigóticos, 1999), from whom Cherubini took his notes (Le Bibbie spagnole, 2005).
+The fragment was first noticed by De Bruyne, who found it attached to the binding of another manuscript – nº 150, 14th century – (Une feuille arabo-latine, 1909), notes by Lowe (Studia Palaeographica, 1910), and before Arianna’s work, it was related also within the list of Visigothic script codices by Millares Carlo (Corpus de códices visigóticos, 1999), from whom Cherubini took his notes (Le Bibbie spagnole, 2005).

 Digging a little, there is another manuscript preserved with the same distribution in two columns Latin/Arabic: Leiden, Bibliothek der Rijksuniversiteit, CLXX (Glossarium Latino-Arabicum).